When you hear “ultra-processed foods,” you probably pictures things like soda, cereal, cookies and frozen dinners — and you’d be right.

 Similarly, hit the healthier part of the grocery store first.
 One of the things I love about certain Whole Foods is that you enter the store in the vegetable and fruit area, so you start loading up on the best foods in the store well before you may start getting tempted by the naughty processed or ultra-processed foods.

-4. Read the ingredients list.
+4. Read the Ingredients List

 If there’s something on the ingredients list of a packaged food that you couldn’t buy to use in your own kitchen – or whose name you can’t even pronounce – it’s probably highly processed.

 Don’t forget that ingredients are listed in the order of how prevalent in a food they are.
-Beware of what’s listed as one of the first five ingredients.
-Or, better yet, avoid foods that have more than five ingredients in them.
+Beware of what’s listed as one of the first five ingredients, or better yet, avoid foods that have more than five ingredients in them.

-5. Look out for added sugars.
+5. Look Out for Added Sugars

 Food manufacturers have gotten cleverer about how sugars are listed by using different terms for the substance in the ingredients list.
-One rule of thumb is that ingredients ending with “ose” are sugars: think sucrose, fructose and dextrose.
+One rule of thumb is that ingredients ending with “ose” are sugars: Think sucrose, fructose and dextrose.

-Ultra-processed foods’ ubiquity can be difficult to escape, but it can be done.
+- Alternatives to fast food — You can steer clear of fast food by meal prepping and choosing healthier restaurant options.
+(Here are the restaurants I recommend.)
+Fast food’s ubiquity can be difficult to escape, but it can be done.
 Eliminating those foods and replacing them with healthier alternatives is one of the best things you can do for your family’s health.

 Get FREE Access!